OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

 * A GitHub repository with ***stable*** branch

-`Kit.json` file contains all the configuration information for your zepkit.
+`Kit.json` file contains all the configuration information for your ZepKit.
 Below is our `kit.json` file.
 ```console json
 {
   "manifestVersion": "0.1.0",